logiqai/docs/integrations/azure-databricks.md

 ### Configuring your Databricks cluster to forward logs

-To configure your Azure Databricks cluster to forward logs to your LOGIQ endpoint, do the following.&#x20;
+To configure your Azure Databricks cluster to forward logs to your Apica Ascent endpoint, do the following.&#x20;

 * Navigate to the **Compute** section on your Azure portal.&#x20;
 * Click **Create Cluster**.